Egg Freezing Process Explained | What You Need to Know About Fertility Preservation-image

 Egg freezing isn’t about putting your life on hold—it’s about creating space.
 Space to focus on your goals, protect your health, or simply give yourself more options for the future.
 It’s not the right decision for everyone, and that’s okay.

-If you’re wondering where to start our At-home Hormone & Fertility Test measures these key hormones and delivers personalised, doctor-reviewed insights to help you understand your fertility and plan your next steps with confidence.
+Not sure where to start?
+Find out how women can check their fertility with our At-home Hormone & Fertility Test measures these key hormones and delivers personalised, doctor-reviewed insights to help you understand your fertility and plan your next steps with confidence.